Collecting Weather Data (Cambridge (CIE) IGCSE Geography)

 • Average temperature calculations for one day fraction numerator maximum space plus space minimum over denominator 2 end fraction space equals space mean space daily space temperature

-• Temperature range for 24 hrs - called the diurnal temperature range minimum space temp space minus space maximum space temp space open parentheses i n space a n y space 24 space h r s close parentheses equals space diurnal space range space
+• Temperature range for 24 hrs—called the diurnal temperature range minimum space temp space minus space maximum space temp space open parentheses i n space a n y space 24 space h r s close parentheses equals space diurnal space range space

-• Mean monthly temperature is found by recording daily mean temperature for one month and then dividing by the number of days in that month
+• Recording the daily mean temperature for a month and dividing it by the number of days in that month provides the mean monthly temperature

 • A thermograph has an exposed bimetallic strip which deforms with a change in temperature